Disclosure: This post is written in collaboration with Hotels.com.

 When you think of Las Vegas, a thriving creative community probably isn’t what immediately comes to mind.
 But for a city that’s known for its partying and casinos, Las Vegas has a surprising number of attractions for art lovers.

 From high-end contemporary galleries to the vintage neon signs that helped make Las Vegas an iconic destination, the city has an eclectic arts scene that has only grown in the last decade.
-With a quirky vibe that matches the overall energy of the city, the arts community was one of my favorite things about Las Vegas when we visited a few years ago.
+With a quirky vibe that matches the overall energy of the city, the arts community (plus all the free shows in Las Vegas) was one of my favorite things about this southwest city when we visited a few years ago.

 That’s why I’m so excited that Hotels.com asked me to share some of my favorite places in Las Vegas for art lovers.
 So, the next time you’re planning a trip to Sin City, consider visiting one of these places sure to give you a spark of artistic inspiration.